A Nonparametric Framework for Universal Difference-in-Differences: Additional Details of the Main Paper

 The procedure in Section \ref{sec:Conti-Improved} is valid for binary outcomes, but some steps can be simplified due to the discrete nature of the outcome.
 First, the odds ratio can be estimated based on the probabilistic ML methods.
-Specifically, let $\ind(\Yz=y,A=a)$ for $(y,a) \in \{ (0,0),(0,1),(1,0),(1,1) \}$ be the response variable and $\bX$ be the explanatory variable.
-Using the probabilistic ML methods and their ensemble via superlearner \citep{SL2007}, we obtain the estimates for $p_0^* (y,a \cond \bX) := \Pr \big( \Yz=y,A=a \cond \bX \big)$ using the estimation fold $\mathcal{I}_k^c$, denoted by $\widehat{p}_0 \LSS (y,a \cond \bX)$.
+Specifically, using the probabilistic ML methods and their ensemble via superlearner \citep{SL2007}, we obtain the estimates for $p_0^* (y,a \cond \bX) = \Pr \big( \Yz=y,A=a \cond \bX \big)$ using the estimation fold $\mathcal{I}_k^c$, denoted by $\widehat{p}_0 \LSS (y,a \cond \bX)$.
 The baseline odds function of $A$ at time 0 and odds ratio estimators are given as